Guided Process Work

 Background and Experience

-• Academic studies in the Study of Religion (University of Fribourg / Mejiro University Tokyo)
+- Academic studies in Religious Studies (University of Fribourg / Mejiro University Tokyo)